 Detailed analysis of the dependencies between the test loopback configurations, data patterns, transceiver parameters and observed eye-diagram is required to develop effective algorithms for link parameters tuning.
+Current consumption monitoring hardware integrated into the system facilitates measurements of the system power efficiency.
 This work provides efficient tools for these researches and demonstrates their feasibility.